Filing a Claim: Support Your Clients After the Flood

 - How they can be reached via phone or email

 - The insured property location

 - The name of their mortgage company

-1) Take photos or videos of the outside and inside of the building, including damaged personal property, to provide to the adjuster.
+1) To prepare for a remote adjustment, ensure your clients have a digital or cell phone camera that they feel comfortable using and something to take measurements.
+The remote adjustment may take several hours to document damage so make sure your clients have set aside adequate time to work with their adjuster.
+Take photos or videos of the outside and inside of the building, including damaged personal property, to provide to the adjuster.
 Label the photos by room before removing anything, including items of exceptional value.
 For items like washers & dryers, hot water heaters, kitchen appliances, TVs, and computers, photograph the make, model, and serial number.

 2) Clients may then remove the flood-damaged items:

 - For building items, retain samples such as carpet, wallpaper, and drapes for the adjuster’s inspection.